Resilience Based Organizing & Translocal Organizing

-At MG, we are learning about and supporting inspiring stories of direct action resilience in many places across the country and the globe.
+At Movement Generation, we have been learning about and supporting inspiring stories of direct action resilience in many places across the country and the globe.
 We have been particularly interested in organizing work that has in common a shared recipe for change – one that draws deeply from our diverse ancestral and experiential wisdom of how to live well together (buen vivir) and combines it with the strategies needed to upend the power-structure of the dominant political-economy and usher in the next economy based on a new, single bottom line: balanced, life-affirming relationships in the places we call home.

 This recipe for resilience combines the right ingredients to cook up effective change.
-In traditional campaign-based organizing, communities identify a problem/issue and then target a political figure with decision-making power to change rules or implement regulations in order to alleviate that problem.
-This is still absolutely valuable and needed work – the work of winning the incremental changes that improve conditions.
-However, a different strategic approach (new for many today) is emerging among organizers across the country and the world.
-Resilience-Based Organizing (RBO) is emerging among communities that are steeped in an ecological consciousness.
+In traditional campaign-based organizing, communities identify a problem/issue and then target a political figure with decision-making power to change rules, implement regulations or provide resources in order to alleviate that problem.
+This is still absolutely valuable and needed work – the work of winning the incremental changes that improves conditions.
+However, a different strategic approach (new for many today) has emerged among organizers across the country and the world.
+Resilience-Based Organizing (RBO) has been emerging among communities that are steeped in an ecological consciousness.

-There are three core ingredients that make Resilience-Based Organizing effective:
+There are 3 core ingredients that make Resilience-Based Organizing effective:

-Building a Transformative Narrative: People will not go someplace we have not first traveled to in our minds.
-“Here at the Center for Story-based Strategy we always remind organizers of that,” asserted Christine Cordero, of CSS.
-And so we must first craft together and paint for others an irresistible vision of the future.
+People will not go someplace we have not first traveled to in our minds.
+We must first craft together and paint for others an irresistible vision of the future.
 A vision that is not built on a fear of the worst, but of knowing that everything can be better.
 A vision that recognizes that social inequity is a form of ecological imbalance, and the solution to millions just “getting by,” is not in “getting ahead,” but in “getting together.”
 What has anchored so much transformative organizing is a willingness to articulate a bold vision worth working for.

-Restoring our labor: What the hands do, the heart learns.
+What you feed grows.
 While there is no way forward without vision, vision is not enough.
-We must apply our own labor to build that vision now, regardless of how “un-realistic” or “impractical” we are told it is.
+We must apply our own labor to build that vision now, regardless of how “unrealistic” or “impractical” we are told it is.
 If we put our work only into opposing what we don’t want, we build not love for our vision, but only longing.
 The first rule of ecological restoration is the restoration of our own labor.
-Human labor is the precious natural resource, concentrated, controlled and exploited, that has been wielded like a chainsaw against the rest of the natural world.
-Because of this, we must take it back from the chains of the market and restore it to the web of life.
+Human labor (the ways we expend our energy) is the precious natural resource, concentrated, controlled and exploited, that has been wielded like a chainsaw against the rest of the natural world.
+Because of this, we must take it back from the chains of the market and restore it to the web of life!
 This should be the basis of our organizing at every scale, from the school to the workplace; from grassroots organizing to trans-local movement building.
 Through models of Transformative Justice, for example, in which people self-organize to directly address harm in their community without relying on policing and prisons, organizations such as Creative Interventions based in Oakland, Ca are working with victims of violence to create their own solutions.